kluctl/kluctl/docs/commands.md

 ## image arguments
 <!-- BEGIN SECTION "deploy" "Image arguments" true -->
 ```
 Image arguments:
+  Control fixed images and update behaviour.

-    -F, --fixed-image TEXT        Pin an image to a given version.
-Expects '--fixed-
+  -F, --fixed-image=FIXED-IMAGE,...
+Pin an image to a given version.
+Expects
-                                  image=image<:namespace:deployment:container>=result'
+                                       '--fixed-image=image<:namespace:deployment:container>=result'
-    --fixed-images-file FILE      Use .yml file to pin image versions.
-See output of list-images sub-command or read
+      --fixed-images-file=STRING       Use .yml file to pin image versions.
+See output of list-images sub-command or
-                                  the documentation for details about the output format
+                                       read the documentation for details about the output format
   -u, --update-images                  This causes kluctl to prefer the latest image found in registries, based on the
-                                  `latest_image` filters provided to 'images.get_image(...)' calls.
-Use this flag if
+                                       'latest_image' filters provided to 'images.get_image(...)' calls.
+Use this flag
-                                  you want to update to the latest versions/tags of all images. '-u' takes precedence
+                                       if you want to update to the latest versions/tags of all images. '-u' takes
-                                  over `--fixed-image/--fixed-images-file`, meaning that the latest images are used
+                                       precedence over '--fixed-image/--fixed-images-file', meaning that the latest
-                                  even if an older image is given via fixed images.
+                                       images are used even if an older image is given via fixed images.

 ```
 <!-- END SECTION -->